Get your documents legalised by the Foreign, Commonwealth and Development Office (FCDO)

 - On receiving your order, we will notarise your documents.

 - The documents will be presented to the FCDO for approval and an Apostille Certificate will be attached to each one.

-- Once the apostilled documents have been returned to us by the FCDO, we will send them to you free of charge by Royal Mail Special Delivery or International Tracked and Signed mail for an additional cost of £13.00.
+- Once the apostilled documents have been returned to us by the FCDO, we will send them to you by Royal Mail Special Delivery free of charge, or International Tracked and Signed mail for an additional cost of £13.00.
 Premium courier delivery is available at an additional cost.

 Frequently asked questions

 Apostilling means to legalise a document by having an Apostille Certificate attached to it.

 Yes.
 A notary Public must verify the documents before they are sent to the Foreign, Commonwealth & Development Office for apostilling.